 Free ISTQB ATM Exam Actual Questions & Explanations

-Author: Mira Alpheaus (ISTQB Certified Test Manager & Exam Content Specialist)
+Author: Tyler Kim (ISTQB Certified Test Manager & Exam Content Specialist)

-The ISTQB Advanced Test Manager (ATM) certification validates your ability to lead testing efforts, manage teams, and drive quality improvements across complex projects.
-This exam is designed for experienced test professionals who have already earned the ISTQB Test Manager certification and want to deepen their expertise in strategic test management.
-This page guides you through the syllabus, question formats, and practical preparation strategies to help you succeed.
+The ISTQB Advanced Test Manager (ATM) certification validates your ability to lead test teams, manage quality assurance strategies, and drive continuous improvement in testing processes.
+This exam is designed for experienced test professionals who want to advance from foundational knowledge to strategic test management.
+This page guides you through the ATM syllabus, exam structure, and effective preparation strategies to help you succeed on your first attempt.

 ATM Exam Syllabus & Core Topics